Liu Huan: Singing career

-Liu has performed the theme songs for a number of television series.
+Liu performed the theme songs for a number of television series.
 In 1987, he performed his first song, Sun in Heart (心中的太阳), for Snowing City (雪城).
-He is also well known for performing theme songs to historical television dramas, such as The One Who Wins the Hearts of the People Gains the Empire (得民心者得天下) for 1996 series Yongzheng Dynasty and Heroes' Song (好汉歌), for the 1998 series The Water Margin.
-His song, Asking Myself a Thousand Times (千萬次的問) remained in the top position for ten weeks on Chinese radio stations.
+He is also well known for performing theme songs to historical television dramas, such as The One Who Wins the Hearts of the People Gains the Empire (得民心者得天下) for the 1996 series Yongzheng Dynasty, and Heroes' Song (好汉歌), for the 1998 series The Water Margin.
+His song Asking Myself a Thousand Times (千萬次的問) remained in the top position for ten weeks on Chinese radio stations.
 In 1990, Liu performed the official theme song, Asian Mighty Winds (亚洲雄风), with Wei Wei at the 1990 Asian Games in Beijing.

-On 19 March 2004, Liu held the first concert in his 19-year career at the Capital Indoor Stadium, Beijing, called "Huange 2004" (欢歌2004).
-Other singers included Na Ying, Sun Nan, Sha Baoliang and Warren Mok.
-In 2006, Liu held his second concert in the Shanghai Indoor Stadium, with fellow singers Na Ying, Sun Nan, Warren Mok and Song Zuying present as guests.
-On 3 July 2007, Liu, Liao Changyong and Warren Mok held a "Zhenhan" music concert in the Great Hall of the People, Beijing.
+On March 19, 2004, Liu held his first concert at the Capital Indoor Stadium, Beijing, called "Huange 2004" (欢歌2004).
+Other singers included Na Ying, Sun Nan, Sha Baoliang, and Warren Mok.
+In 2006, Liu held his second concert in the Shanghai Indoor Stadium, with fellow singers Na Ying, Sun Nan, Warren Mok, and Song Zuying present as guests.
+On July 3, 2007, Liu, Liao Changyong and Warren Mok held a "Zhenhan" music concert in the Great Hall of the People, Beijing.
 The singers introduced a blend of popular and classical music in their performance.
-On 8 August 2008, Liu appeared in front the international audience when he performed the official theme song You and Me with British singer Sarah Brightman at the 2008 Summer Olympics Opening Ceremony in Beijing.

-Huan was also featured in the 2008 Beijing Olympics song, Beijing Welcomes You.
+On August 8, 2008, Liu appeared in front of an international audience, performing the official theme song You and Me with British singer Sarah Brightman at the 2008 Summer Olympics Opening Ceremony in Beijing.
+Liu also featured in the 2008 Beijing Olympics song, Beijing Welcomes You.

 In 2012, Liu was asked to act as one of the four judges on The Voice of China, a singing talent show broadcast on Zhejiang TV.
-The other three judges are Na Ying, Yang Kun and Harlem Yu.
+The other three judges were Na Ying, Yang Kun, and Harlem Yu.
 Liu returned again in 2017 as a new coach in Sing!
 China (a rebrand of The Voice of China), and emerged as the winning mentor (his finalist, Tashi Phuntsok 扎西平措, won the season).